Skip to Content

 All stack hosts run mandatory inbound firewalls configured in deny-all mode.
 HTTP, HTTPS, and SSH ports are opened only as necessary.

 • Harmony's Virtual Private Cluster (VPC)-based approach means that no backend infrastructure is directly accessible from the Internet.
 As such, Harmony components cannot be targeted directly for a DDoS attack.
-AWS perimeter controls are in place (and tested) and are designed to prevent and detect DDoS attacks.
-Response teams and supporting processes are in place on behalf of all AWS clients.
+Cloud hosting perimeter controls are in place (and tested) and are designed to prevent and detect DDoS attacks.
+Response teams and supporting processes are in place.

-• Harmony TLS endpoints include an AWS Elastic Load Balancer, which only supports valid TCP requests, meaning DDoS attacks such as UDP and SYN floods do not reach the Harmony application layer.
+• Harmony TLS endpoints include a load balancer, which only supports valid TCP requests, meaning DDoS attacks such as UDP and SYN floods do not reach the Harmony application layer.

-AWS configures their network and hosts to prohibit sending traffic with a source IP or MAC address other than its own.
-The AWS hypervisor is configured to disallow the delivery of any traffic to a host the traffic is not addressed to.
+Cloud hosting providers configure their networks and hosts to prohibit sending traffic with a source IP or MAC address other than its own.
+The hypervisor is configured to disallow the delivery of any traffic to a host the traffic is not addressed to.
 This means that any host trying to run in promiscuous mode will not be able to sniff traffic intended for other hosts.

-All Jitterbit Harmony APIs are available via TLS protected endpoints, which provide server authentication.
+All Harmony platform APIs are available via TLS protected endpoints, which provide server authentication.

-AWS scans the Internet-facing network and Jitterbit scans Harmony's private network systems regularly.
-AWS and Jitterbit are jointly responsible for host security.
-AWS and/or Jitterbit remediate adverse findings without customer intervention or downtime.
+Cloud hosting providers scan their Internet-facing physical network and Jitterbit scans Harmony's private network systems regularly.
+Cloud providers and Jitterbit are jointly responsible for host security.
+Jitterbit is responsible for remediating adverse findings without customer intervention or downtime.

-AWS regularly penetration tests their infrastructure.
-Annually, Jitterbit also engages a third-party security service firm to do a penetration test of the Harmony infrastructure.
-For both AWS and Jitterbit, any penetration test findings are remediated immediately.
+Jitterbit annually engages a third-party security firm to do a penetration test of the Harmony infrastructure.
+Any penetration test findings are remediated immediately.

 Host hardening